MotusWTS/motusServer/inst/doc/servers.md

-Sketch of motus server modules
+# Sketch of motusServer design #

-Principles:
+## Principles:

-   - atomic completion of jobs and jobSteps
+   - atomic completion of jobs and subjobs

-   - on interrupt / resume, must be able to resume uncompleted jobs and jobSteps
+   - on interrupt / restart, must be able to resume uncompleted jobs and jobSteps (we're not there yet)

    - full details on what has been done and its status

    - easy to read for web server

-Storing state:
+## Storing state:

    - pure filesystem (e.g. filenames that encode steps, parameters; existing version)
       - pro: persistent, easy to script, atomic,